TomKaltofen/Large-scale-thermal-and-burial-history-model/README.md

-# Thermal and burial history-model of the Southern Permian Basin
+# Thermal and burial history model of the Southern Permian Basin
-Here are results and small code pieces shown of my master's thesis.

-The two JPG show examplary results of this model.
+In this repository, only small chunks of the model code are presented.
+However, two JPG file show some example results such as temperature (3 km depth) and vitrinite reflectance (Upper Rotliegend).
+If you want to see more of this model, contact me or listen to my presentation at the conference STC 2017 in Celle.

-Unfortunately, I am not able to publish the changed version of the original model of pybasin.
-The  author of the original pybasin shows a version with the calculation of the swiss molasse basin: "https://bitbucket.org/elcopone/pybasin".
+However, the author of the original pybasin, on which this model is based on, shows a version with the calculation of the swiss molasse basin: "https://bitbucket.org/elcopone/pybasin".